siriusctrl/UniPublic/AI/week4.md

         - Quiescence Search
           - If only small improvement, we stop, otherwise keep searching deeper
       - Evaluation Function
-        - Estimated desirability of position
+        - Estimated desirability of positions
           - Like alphaZero using residual-CNN to estimate how likely we are going to move to that state
         - **<u>Typically</u>** linear weighted sum of features depends on how important they are
           - $eval(s) = w_1f_1(s) + w_2f_2(s) + … + w_nf_n(s)$
   - Minimax cutoff
     - A cutoff strategy of when we stop stop the minimax searching
     - Replace
       - <u>terminal state</u> by <u>cutoff</u>
         - We can terminate the search when there is no significant changes
     - <u>Utility</u> by <u>eval</u>